Strumblebee/governing-documents/constitution.md

     -   Keeps the website consistently up to date with the group by working with the social media director.

--   Section 7: Social media director
+-   Section 7: Social Media Director

     -   Controls all forms of the group social media representation.
-        Works as needed with the Historian, Web Designer.
+        Works as needed with the Web Designer.

     -   Works to extend YSU Game Dev's brand, in both the extent of general student body and every audience imaginative, and advertise completed games to the public.
-Works with the Social Media Director and Web Designer to do this.
+Works with the Web Designer to do this.

     -   Records the activities and projects by the group for an intimate record of the group.
 Works with the Web Designer